danielhrisca/asammdf/README.md

 * h5py : for HDF5 export
 * xlsxwriter : for Excel export
 * scipy : for Matlab .mat export

+other optional dependencies

+* chardet : to detect non-standard unicode encodings

 # Benchmarks